gibernas/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/998_AMOD18_VisualOdometry.md

 Then we need to match the features, with either `KNN` or using the Hamming distance (default).
 If KNN is chosen, its matches can be filtered using a first-neighbor-to-second-neighbor ratio threshold.
 Empirically Bruteforce Hamming distance has proven to outperform KNN in the duckietown environment.

+Correct Matches are extremely important in visual odometry, the most widely accepted solution is RANSAC.
+However, since the computational complexity is exponential to the number of points that generate a hypothesis, 6-DOF solution e.g. 5-point RANSAC is not suitable to our Duckiebot.
+Furthermore, our incremental visual-odometry doesn't provide an 3D point map or even bundle adjustment, the inevitable drift of odometry would result in unexplainable poses, e.g. the Duckiebot could fly in the air.
+Therefore leveraging the computional compacity and utility of on-board solution, we seek for more specific approaches to Duckietown and Duckiebot.

 Matches may be further filtered using histogram fitting (activated by default, can be turned off).
-This means that we fit a gaussian distribution to the lenght and angle of the matches, and we remove the ones further than `x` standard deviations from the average value.
+Each pair of matches can draw a line segment on the image.
+Due to the planer motion of Duckiebot, line segments should be consistent in terms of length and angle.
+This intuition can be confirmed by observing that considerable amount of outliers are keypoints on the egdes  of lane or repetitive textures on the "road" matt, matches of these keypoints yields obvious error.
+To screen such outliers, we fit a gaussian distribution to the length and angle of the matches, and we remove the ones further than `x` standard deviations from the average value.
 These `x` values can be set in the parameters yaml file.

-Then we divide the feature pairs between far and close regions, to decouple the estimate of the translation vector to the estimate of the rotation matrix (BangleiGuan et.al.
-2018).

-After having computed the motion matrix, we apply it to the previous duckiebot rotation it to get a new estimate of the pose.
+Observed that repeatable keypoints and reliable matches always lie in the surrondings of Duckietown or the corners of road lanes, and noticed that translation only result in small pixel shift for further keypoints, hence we divide the feature pairs between far and close regions, to decouple the estimate of the translation vector to the estimate of the rotation matrix.
+The rotation matrix is estimated by the method in [1], where our case is perfectly suited and their one-point estimate is extremely efficient.
+After having computed the rotation matrix, we concatenate it to the previous rotation to get a new estimate of the pose.

 The translation vector is assumed to be always a one-component vector (pointing towards the front direction), and is scaled by a factor of the duckiebot linear velocity command.

+[1] Guan, Banglei, Pascal Vasseur, Cédric Demonceaux, and Friedrich Fraundorfer.
+"Visual odometry using a homography formulation with decoupled rotation and translation estimation using minimal solutions."
+In International Conference on Robotics and Automation-ICRA.
+2018.

 #### Software architecture